oat-sa/doc-lti1p3/docs/libraries/lib-lti1p3-proctoring/README.md

 ## Documentation

-You can then find below the library documentation, presented by topics.
+You can find below the library documentation, presented by topics.

 ### Configuration